What is Agentic Commerce?

 There are still challenges ahead:

 Agentic Commerce envisions AI agents that don't just advise but also transact on behalf of users.
-The Agentic Commerce Protocol (ACP), co‑developed by OpenAI and Stripe, makes this possible by defining open, secure standards for product feeds, checkout, and delegated payments.
+Multiple open protocols make this possible: OpenAI's Agentic Commerce Protocol (ACP), co‑developed with Stripe, defines standards for product feeds, checkout, and delegated payments.
+Google's Agent Payments Protocol (AP2) and Agent-to-Agent (A2A) ecosystem provide secure, mandate-driven payment infrastructure for agent-led commerce across Google's platforms.

-Users get a seamless, trusted buying experience; merchants gain a powerful new channel without losing control; and AI agents expand their usefulness by connecting intent to action.
-With ACP already in production and expanding, it is positioned as one of the first real frameworks for a future where commerce is increasingly agent‑driven.
+Users get a seamless, trusted buying experience across multiple AI platforms; merchants gain powerful new channels without losing control; and AI agents expand their usefulness by connecting intent to action.
+With ACP already powering ChatGPT's Instant Checkout and AP2 launching in 2025 with broad industry support, these protocols represent the foundational frameworks for a future where commerce is increasingly agent‑driven across both OpenAI and Google ecosystems.